aws-samples/aws-iot-securetunneling-localproxy/README.md

 You may also try armv7 for 32 bit images, but supported functionality may be limited.

-After the Docker build completes, run `docker run --rm -it <tag>` to open a shell inside the container created in the previous step, or you can add ` -p <port_number>` to expose a port from the docker container.
+After the Docker build completes, run `docker run --rm -it <tag>` to open a shell inside the container created in the previous step...

+Because it may not make practical sense to SSH into a docker container, you can transfer binaries by exposing your machine's filesystem to the containerized filesystem via bind mount.
+To bind mount a volume on your physical machine's current directory:
+`docker run --rm -it -v $(pwd):/root <tag>` and you can add ` -p <port_number>` to expose a port from the docker container.
 Note that when the localproxy runs in source mode, it binds by default to `localhost`, If you want to access the localproxy from outside the container, make sure to use the option `-b 0.0.0.0` when you run the localproxy from the container so that it binds to `0.0.0.0` since `localhost` can not be access from outside the container.

 #### Deprecated Method
 `./docker-build.sh`